akka/akka-http/docs/src/main/paradox/scala/http/server-side/http2.md

 ## Enable HTTP/2 support

-`akka-http2-support` must be added as a dependency:
+To enabled HTTP/2 support `akka-http2-support` must be added as a dependency:

 sbt
 :   @@@vars